 For your budding musician, Kindermusik for the Young Child provides an exciting, pressure-free class where your big kid can develop a strong musical foundation by learning the concepts, language, notation, and vocabulary of music and its greatest composers.
 Through a variety of fun things for kids, engaging activities, Young Child students explore rhythm, notation, musical symbols and authentic pre-keyboard, string and woodwind instruments – as well as their own instrument, the voice.
 You'll be amazed as your child astonishes you with his new found ability to create musical compositions and you'll love the many ways our kids music classes prepare your young musician for a successful future in school and in music lessons.

-Fall Semester 1 - Everything your child learns later in semesters 2, 3, and 4 begins with this early introduction to singing, reading, and writing music and rhythm.
+Fall Semester 1 (open to new students) - Everything your child learns later in semesters 2, 3, and 4 begins with this early introduction to singing, reading, and writing music and rhythm.
 Through dances and games that focus on rhythmic development, we'll learn to play a pre-keyboard instrument—the glockenspiel—which will be used throughout all the Young Child classes.

-Fall Semester 3 (continuing students only) - Appalachian music is a featured style this semester.
-First, you and your child will build a two-stringed dulcimer instrument with materials that we'll provide.
-Then in class we'll learn to play chords and simple melodies on the instrument you built together.
-We'll also explore rhythm concepts through dance with an introduction to the basic steps in jazz, ballet, and tap dances with African-American and Native American music, as well as the Western Art music of the Nutcracker Suite.
+Fall Semester 3 (continuing students only) - Appalachian music is a featured musical style this semester.
+First, you and your child will build a two-stringed dulcimer instrument with materials that we’ll provide.
+Then in class we’ll learn to play chords and simple melodies on the instrument you built together.
+We’ll also explore rhythm concepts through dance with an introduction to the basic steps in jazz, ballet, and tap dances.
+African-American and Native American music, as well as the Western Art music of the Nutcracker Suite round out the semester.

-Spring Semester 2 - Playing simple musical patterns and songs on the featured instrument from the first session—the glockenspiel—is a central focus this semester.
+Spring Semester 2 (open to new students ages 5-6 years) - Playing simple musical patterns and songs on the featured instrument from the first session—the glockenspiel—is a central focus this semester.
 While learning to sing a melody, and then play the pattern on the glockenspiel, we'll delve deeper into the understanding of musical concepts such as piano and forte through orchestra-style music such as the William Tell Overture and Peter and the Wolf.
-Music appreciation and understanding continues with a complete introduction to the instruments—and the families in which they're grouped—of the orchestra.
+Music appreciation and understanding continues with a complete introduction to the instruments of the orchestra.